Company behind proposed Lake Preston jet fuel plant buoyed by federal carbon credit ruling

 “We want farmers to be rewarded for reducing their carbon footprint and helping foster rural economic development with agriculture done right,” Bloom said.

+South Dakota Searchlight is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+South Dakota Searchlight maintains editorial independence.
+Contact Editor Seth Tupper for questions: info@southdakotasearchlight.com.
+Follow South Dakota Searchlight on Facebook and Twitter.

-The post Company behind proposed Lake Preston jet fuel plant buoyed by federal carbon credit ruling appeared first on South Dakota Searchlight.
+The post Company behind proposed Lake Preston jet fuel plant buoyed by federal carbon credit ruling appeared first on North Dakota Monitor.